 Return to The Cabinet

-When FF won back power in 1951, Traynor returned to Defence up to 1954.
-After another period in opposition, he held the Justice portfolio from 1957 to his retirement in 1961.
+When Fianna Fáil won back power in 1951, Traynor returned to the Defence portfolio up to 1954.
+After another period in opposition, he held the Justice ministry from 1957 to his retirement in 1961.
 In all he won election 12 times, narrowly lost once and sat in 10 consecutive Dáils.
 He is the longest serving Minister for Defence in the history of the State.

 Traynor also kept up his lifelong interest in soccer, becoming President of the Football Association of Ireland (FAI) in 1948 and leading the official FAI delegation at the famous 2-0 win over England at Everton’s Goodison Park in Liverpool the following year.
 He stayed in that position until 1958 at least.
 At his death he was FAI Patron.